Tags: alfredo, linguine, pasta, peas, Prosciutto, tomato parmesan sauce, Tomato Sauce

 Is anybody still out there?
 I hope so.

-I’m so sorry for the exceedingly long delay of this story and my absence from blogging in general.
+I’m so sorry for my exceedingly long absence from blogging.
 I truly, truly feel awful about it, and I’m so happy and relieved to finally get something up.
 As many of you know (that is, whoever decided to stick around, and again, so, so sorry), I’ve been sick for some time and it’s been extremely difficult to pull off even the most mundane tasks.

 Tags: Asiago cheese, baking, broccoli rabe, Dough, garlic, mozzarella cheese, Prosciutto, provolobe cheese, rapini, Roasted red Peppers, stromboli, Yeast